This article is part of the ongoing Meditation for All challenge. Subscribers to the free newsletter receive weekly guidance and a daily practice.

 3. Poses for Meditating

-There is also nothing wrong with using a couch, a chair, and a few pillows to prop you up against the headboard in bed.
+There is also nothing wrong with using a couch, a chair, or a few pillows to prop you up against the headboard in bed.
 Choose whatever is comfortable for you, whatever is within your skill set.

 4. Hand Positions

-5. Use a Pillow
+5. Sit on a Pillow

 7. Head and Shoulders